-Once you have implemented maintenance management software, your organization will quickly begin to see the benefits of this system on your operations and your bottom line.
+Once you have implemented computerized maintenance management software (CMMS software), your organization will quickly begin to see the benefits of this system on your operations and your bottom line.
 The management team will look to expand its influence in new ways within the company.
 However, expansion without a clear purpose or function will only serve to create confusion, so it is important to approach this expansion carefully.
-There are three key opportunities to advance or expand the use of maintenance management software:
+There are three key opportunities to advance or expand the usage of maintenance management software:

 - Expanding to new sites.
 Each time a new site is put into service, there is an opportunity to expand the maintenance management software.